Uploading Pre-Transcoded Video Files

 CAUTION: Frame rates higher than 30 fps, or where the frame rate varies across the duration of the video, are likely to cause playback failure.

-For more information on file requirements, refer to Creative Asset Specification.
+For more information on file requirements, see Creative Asset Specification.